cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 - DID NFTs
 - interNFT

+Since NFTs functions/use cases are tightly connected with their logic, it is almost impossible to support all the NFTs' use cases in one Cosmos SDK module by defining and implementing different transaction types.

 Considering generic usage and compatibility of interchain protocols including IBC and Gravity Bridge, it is preferred to have a very simple NFT module design which only stores NFTs by id and owner.

-Application-specific functions (minting, burning, transferring, etc.) should be managed by other modules on Cosmos Hub or on other Zones.
+This design idea can enable composability that application-specific functions should be managed by other modules on Cosmos Hub or on other Zones by importing the NFT module.

+For example, NFTs can be grouped into collections in a collectibles module to define the behaviors such as minting, burning, transferring, etc.

 The current design is based on the work done by [IRISnet team](https://github.com/irisnet/irismod/tree/master/modules/nft) and an older implementation in the [Cosmos repository](https://github.com/cosmos/modules/tree/master/incubator/nft).